Workshops & Classes

 $150.00

-All materials and ingredients are provided, except your molds and an optional apron to make approximately one pound of soap.
+All materials and ingredients are provided, except your molds and an apron.
 After class, you’ll take your soap home, slice into bars, cure and be on your way to being more self-sufficient in making cold process soap.
-Your soap will be ready to use or give in about one month.
+Your soap will be ready to use or give in 4-6 weeks.
 Making your own soap is a creative and useful skill and once you learn the process, you can make your own bars of natural soap for personal use or to give as gifts.
 This workshop is approximately 2 hours of soap making and answering your questions.

 Classes are held in my farm kitchen.
-Please bring your own soap molds.
-Pringle’s cans, cardboard milk cartons work well.
-Please bring 1or 2 containers for this project or purchased silicon molds.
-Also, wear long pants, long sleeves and closed toe shoes.
-Bring an apron, and a cardboard box for transporting your soap home.
-This workshop is fun to share with a friend or as a private session.
+Please bring your own soap molds, a link for a loaf mold will be sent via email when you book.
+Wear long pants, long sleeves and closed toe shoes, bring an apron, and a cardboard box for transporting your soap home.
+This workshop is fun to share with one or two friends or as a private session.
+If more than three people will be in your group, I recommend adding another soap batch for an addition $75.